Morphlng/pylot/README.md

   nvidia-docker run -itd --name pylot -p 20022:22 erdosproject/pylot /bin/bash
   ```

+  > Note that, if you are using docker-ce instead, please make sure to create the container with GPU, i.e.:
+  >
+  > `docker run -itd --gpus all --name pylot -p 20022:22 erdosproject/pylot /bin/bash`

-3. Pylot has stppped update since 9/30/2021, There is some bug inside `erdosproject/pylot:v0.3.3`, we have made some patches in this repo.
+3. Pylot has stppped update since 9/30/2021, There is some bug inside `erdosproject/pylot:latest`, we have made some patches in this repo.

 Enter Pylot container using `docker exec -it pylot bash`, and do the following steps：